zackria/Plex-Folder-Playlist-Creator/README.md

 - Save Settings: User preferences (e.g., Host IP, Port, Plex token, theme) are saved for future use.
 - Test the Connection: Test the connection and read metadata.
 - Get Playlists: Retrieve the playlists.
-- Create Playlist: A playlist file is generated automatically based on the media in the specific folder.
+- Create Playlist: Generate Plex playlists automatically from single folders.
+Supports Music, Movies, and TV Shows.
-- Bulk Playlist Creation: Multiple playlist files are generated automatically based on the media in the specific folders.
+- Bulk Playlist Creation: Generate multiple Plex playlists in one go from a collection of folders.
+Supports Music, Movies, and TV Shows.
 - Plex Integration: Optionally connect to a Plex Media Server to fetch metadata and sync playlists.

 ### Build using